 Physically you can check whether you have cavity wall insulation by looking for drill holes, at about waist height, between bricks, at about one metre or one metre and a half intervals, all around the outside of your home.
 These will have been refilled with mortar (cement) but may show up as a slightly different colour.
 Another check is to go into your loft and see if you can take a look at the tops of the walls.
 It's not always possible but sometimes you can see them, and it is likely that some insulation will have spilled out of an open cavity.

 When you make enquiries about cavity wall insulation, you will be asked about the type and age of your home.

 Also, you will probably be advised as to the likelihood of your property having cavity wall insulation.
 As a final check, a surveyor will check your property is suitable for cavity wall insulation before any firm arrangements are made to install it.

 There are a very few situations where cavity wall insulation cannot be installed in a cavity wall.
 This is where the wall is in very poor condition and will allow in damp (and therefore should be repaired), combined with being in a very wet and windy, usually coastal, location.

-The arguments in favour of cavity wall insulation are considerable, especially currently, as it is available either subsidised or for free (for those on certain benefits), under the current grant regime.
+The arguments in favour of cavity wall insulation are considerable, particularly as cavity wall insulation prices are often zero as it is available either subsidised or for free (for those on certain benefits), under the current grant regime.
 Those who install it generally experience a noticeable improvement in warmth and reduction in bills.